 I earned my PhD in 2016 from Columbia University in the Department of Earth and Environmental Sciences.
 I worked closely with colleagues in the Ocean and Climate Physics group at the Lamont-Doherty Earth Observatory and the International Research Institute for Climate and Society.
 My dissertation research aimed to better understand past and future hydrologic changes in the Sahel region of Africa using a blending of observational and model data.

-In addition to my research interests, I am also passionate about science education and outreach and have been an active mentor within the New York Academy of Science’s STEM Mentoring Program for the last few years as well as the Citizen Schools Mentoring Program.
+In addition to my research interests, I am also passionate about science education and outreach and was an active mentor within the New York Academy of Science’s STEM Mentoring Program as well as the Citizen Schools Mentoring Program while I was in graduate school.
 I’ve also participated in a number of climate services workshops in the Sahel where climate information is disseminated locally before the monsoon season, in order to help build resiliency to current conditions.

-Aside from my interests as a graduate student and climate scientist, I am an avid sports fan, particularly college basketball (go UConn!), runner, lover of all foods, and traveler.
-I recently spent time in Europe presenting research results related to my dissertation and learning from other international research groups.
-I also have an adorable puppy named Luna who keeps me busy when I’m in NYC.
+Aside from my interests in climate science and climate variability, I am an avid sports fan, particularly college basketball (go UConn!), runner, lover of all foods, and traveler.